-The Somerset Arts Fund
+The Somerset Arts and Heritage Fund

 Significant government funding cuts mean local arts organisations are facing an uphill struggle to keep going.
 School budgets are also stretched and there has been a 40% fall in young people taking arts GCSEs since 2010.

-For adults and young people, getting involved in the arts can be life-changing.
+For adults and young people, getting involved in the arts and heritage can be life-changing.
 The arts can be a powerful tool for improving our mental health, expressing our struggles and finding solidarity and community.
 For many people, creative expression can change lives.

-If you’d like to know more about The Somerset Arts Fund and how you, your company or charitable trust could support the Fund, get in touch.
+If you’d like to know more about The Somerset Arts and Heritage Fund and how you, your company or charitable trust could support the Fund, get in touch.
 We’d be delighted to tell you more.

 Our Popera House is a fully functioning, solar-powered, self-contained miniature theatre that we take right into the heart of our rural communities.
 We’re fully inclusive and work with everyone from infants to pensioners.
 Our activities include an early years parent and child music group and a vocal recovery group for people with long Covid or respiratory issues.
 We also take The Popera House into schools where we deliver workshops.
 We’ve received several grants from SCF that helped us bring people together to share ideas and create their own work.
 We want people to understand that creativity doesn’t have to be the preserve of a particular group, but is open to everyone.